coosh-ed/crossword/README.md

 >
 >}

 Currently, only 3 letter words are supported.
-The code can easily be expanded to any number of letters and will be done in the future.
+The code can easily be expanded to support words of any (reasonable) length and will be done in the future.